dushoff/phenHet/JR_NegBinom_Result.md

 [RomanescuEtAL(2023)](https://doi.org/10.1016/j.epidem.2023.100708) and [RomanescueDeardon(2017)]([https://doi.org/10.1111/sjos.12270](https://doi.org/10.1111/sjos.12270)) provides an alternative derivation, which derive the same $\rho$ results based on MSV network for the same family of degree distribution with consideration of network locality.
 (These papers are not really well-written, especially the 2017 one which contains more derivation.)

 However, equivalent result of the two approaches only happens on the negative-binomial family, as $\frac{G_p(x)}{G'_p(x)}$ is linear on $x$, which is the property of this distribution family.

-(To Do??)
-For the Jonathan-Richard approach, we are considering another directed network framework where we assume in-degree and out-degree of each vertex are independent.
-But it might not be that interesting.

 #### Follow [RomanescuEtAL(2023)](https://doi.org/10.1016/j.epidem.2023.100708):
 Define $\mathcal{R}^*_{\text{eff}}(t)$ to be the expected number of secondary infections for a ==newly?== infected individual $X_t$ at time $t$, s.t. $\mathcal{R}^*_{\text{eff}}(t)=\mathbb{E}[X_t]$.